mteichen/shopping-app/README.md

 # Description
 Final Project for SE333: Software Testing taken at DePaul in the Winter 2020-2021 quarter.
-Added a testing framwork to the software.
+Application code written by Professor Daniel Walker.
+My additions to the software included:
+* all testing frameworks
+* changes to gradle tool to include appropriate libraries
+* inclusion of code analysis tools
+* elimination of various deprecated code in base software implementation
+* tweak in base software implementation to line up with standard coding practices

 Base code taken from Professor Daniel Walker at https://github.com/walkerdan/shopping-app